-This page covers how Inherit Skill works in the game Fire Emblem Heroes (FEH).
-Read on to learn how to use this feature and find out what conditions must be met in order for it to work!
+This is a guide on how to use Inherit Skill, as well as how Skill Inheritance works in Fire Emblem Heroes (FEH).
+Read on to learn how to use this feature and find out what conditions must be met in order to inherit skills!

 The Inherit Skill button can be found by going to the

 When using Inherit Skill, you can transfer up to 3 skills from a single hero.
 Afterward, the hero who has inherited a new skill can use their SP to learn this skill.